robotframework/robotframework/doc/api/index.rst

 All packages
 ============

-All :py:mod:`robot` sub packages are listed below.
+All :py:mod:`robot` packages are listed below.
 Typically you should not need to import anything from them directly, but the above public APIs may return objects implemented in them.